cos418atPrinceton/assignments_template/assignment1-2/README.md

   for this assignment, you will write/modify <strong>only</strong> <tt>doMap</tt>
   in <tt>mapreduce/common_map.go</tt>,  <tt>doReduce</tt> in <tt>mapreduce/common_reduce.go</tt>,
   and <tt>mapF</tt> and <tt>reduceF</tt> in <tt>main/wc.go</tt>.
 You will not be able to submit other files or modules.
+In other words, any helper functions must reside within these listed files.
 </p>

-<h2>Part I: Map/Reduce input and output</h2>
+<h2>Part A: Map/Reduce input and output</h2>
 <p>
   The Map/Reduce implementation you are given is missing some pieces.
 Before you can write your first Map/Reduce function